Skip to Main Content

 Update Your Messaging

 Here is where you get to use your findings from your research phase.
-Intel from your donor survey and your prospects’ records should help you prioritize which aspects of your organization’s work that you should emphasize in your donor acquisition campaign.
+Intel from your donor survey and your prospects’ records should help you prioritize which aspects of your organization’s work you should emphasize in your donor acquisition campaign.
 You may consider adopting a more conversational friendly tone with younger donors and a more formal straightforward approach with your older donors, for example.

 Other things to consider updating include your vision and mission statements, website copy, social media bios, and even your overarching fundraising strategy.